All companies in Singapore must be registered with the Accounting & Corporate Regulatory Authority (ACRA) and abide by the Companies Act.

-- Minimum initial paid-up share capital is S$1
+- Initial paid-up share capital of at least S$1

-Registration of a Private Limited Company: The Key Issues to Note
+Registering a Private Limited Company: Key Issues to Note

-- It is identical to another existing Company Name
+- It is identical to an existing Company Name

 - It is undesirable

 Shareholders: A person or a corporate entity can become a Shareholder either by subscribing for shares in the company or by purchasing the company’s shares.
-A minimum of at least one corporate or individual shareholding is required.
+At least one corporate or individual shareholding is required.
 A director and shareholder can be the same or different person.
 100% local or foreign shareholding is allowed.
-Singapore Companies Act allows a minimum of one and a maximum of 50 shareholders for a Singapore Private Limited Company.
+The Companies Act allows a minimum of one and a maximum of 50 shareholders for a Singapore Private Limited Company.
 Details of shareholders will appear on public records.

-Resident Directors: Singapore Private Limited Company must have at least one director who must be “ordinarily” resident in Singapore, which means a Singapore citizen, a Singapore permanent resident or a person who holds an Employment Pass/EntrePass or a Dependant’s Pass with a residential address in Singapore.
+Resident Directors: A Singapore Private Limited Company must have at least one director who is “ordinarily” resident in Singapore i.e. Singapore citizen, a Singapore permanent resident or a person who holds an Employment Pass/EntrePass or a Dependant’s Pass with a residential address in Singapore.
 There is no limit on the number of additional local or foreign directors a Singapore Private Limited Company can appoint.
-The director must be at least 18 years of age, and must not be bankrupt or convicted for any criminal malpractice in the past.
+The director must be at least 18 years old, and must not be bankrupt or convicted for any criminal malpractice in the past.
 Information of the directors will appear on public records.
 Directors can also be shareholders or vice versa.

-Registered Address: Companies must also have a registered office to which all notices and official documents may be sent and at which the company is to keep the various registers that it is required to maintain under the law.
-Every company registered in Singapore is required to have a registered office address.
-The registered address must be a physical address and cannot be a PO Box.
+Registered Address: Every company in the republic is required to have a registered office address so that all official documents and letters can be sent.
+The registered address must be a physical address and cannot be a P.O.
+Box.
 Use of residential address is allowed for certain types of business.

-Governance Structure: The governance structure of a company and the interrelationship between the company and its shareholders is governed by the company’s constitutional documents (the Memorandum of Association and the Articles of Association) as well as by the provisions of the Companies Act.
-It is also not uncommon to find the members of companies (usually in joint venture arrangements) entering into ‘shareholder agreements’ as among themselves to capture some of their key rights and obligations in relation to how the company is to be structured and managed.
+Governance Structure: The relationship between the company and its shareholders is governed by the company’s constitutional documents (the Memorandum of Association and the Articles of Association) as well as by the provisions of the Companies Act.
+It is not uncommon to find the members of companies (usually in joint venture arrangements) entering into ‘shareholder agreements’ among themselves to capture some of their rights and obligations in relation to how the company is to be structured and managed.

-Procedure, Timeline and Requirements for Singapore Company Setup
+Procedure, Timeline and Requirements to Register a Company in Singapore

-Rikvin can generates the Singapore company documents within 30 minutes due to its in house propriety software.
+We can generate your Singapore company documents for bank account opening within 30 minutes due to our in-house software.

-Once the company has been incorporated, you may open a corporate bank account with any of the local or international banks based in Singapore, and in some cases, overseas.
+Once the company has been incorporated, you may open a corporate bank account with any of the local or international banks based in Singapore.

-Most banks require that the account signatories and directors be physically present in Singapore for paperwork signing at the time of opening the company bank account.
-If you are unable to come to Singapore, some banks may accept the signing of documents at one of their overseas branches or in front of a Notary Public.
+Most banks require that the account signatories and directors be physically present in Singapore for paperwork signing when opening the company bank account.
+If you are unable to come to Singapore, some banks may accept the signing of documents at one of their overseas branches or at a Notary Public.